SW2018ASU/SE2018G11/README.md

 How is it built ?

 CodeGuide website is built using HTML , CSS , JavaScript & frameworks like Bootstrap & JQuery for Front-End.
-As for Back-End Python is used as well as Django framework & MySQL.
+As for Back-End PHP & MySQL is used .

 FeedBack